amaurylancelin/EVT_rosbypalooza/README.md

-# EVT_rosbypalooza
+# EVT_rossbypalooza
-Project on EVT with Plasim data - focus on heatwaves and cold spells - Rosbypalooza 2024
+Project on EVT with Plasim data - focus on heatwaves and cold spells - Rossbypalooza 2024